Finding my first job

 Typically whenever I approached an employee to ask if they were accepting CVs or if they were hiring – the employee seemed to be at least five years younger than myself.

-There was so many people who had experience that far outclassed my own.
+There were so many people who had the experience that far outclassed my own.

 So even if I were to put forth my educational qualifications from college and university, these younger individual were the first choice.